lc-cs-172/spring-2025/assignments/individual/a5/README.md

 field (`body.py`).
 That simulation code uses tuples to store locations, velocity, and forces.
 In this assignment you are asked to refactor `body.py` and use your `Vector` class instead of the tuples.
 Make all the appropriate changes.
-Test your code with the two examples use of `body.py` packaged with the previous assignment.
+Test your code with the two refactored examples use of `body.py` provided with this assignment.

+* `sun_earth.py`  A refactored example use of refactored `body.py`
+* `three_body.py`  A second refactored example use of refactored `body.py`

 ## What To Hand In